 I saved hens and chicks last and stowed it in the trunk, hoping for the best.

-I proceeded on a search for the most suitable planters, during which time I let the container I had been using serve as a temporary home for my plants on the front porch of my house.
+I searched for the most suitable planters, during which time I let the container I had been using serve as a temporary home for my plants on the front porch of my house.

-Strawberry pots were the only thing that made sense to me at the time, and I was able to pick some up at Joann's during their clearance sale.
+Strawberry pots were the only thing that made sense to me then, and I could pick some up at Joann's during their clearance sale.

-When I finally got hens and chicks into my possession at home, I observed that they were lacking in several essential aspects I had sought.
+When I finally got hens and chicks into my possession at home, I observed that they lacked several essential aspects I had sought.

 I wished they had little "pockets" like the ones above to hold the soil in place, but they didn't, so I had no choice but to work with what I had and try to make the best of the situation.

-Hens and chicks were not a significant amount of money—maybe $8.00 for both—so hens and chicks were not a problem.
-However, when I go shopping for flower pots the following year, I will most likely purchase those that would have been more appropriate for my needs.
+Hens and chicks were not significant—maybe $8.00 for both—so hens and chicks were not a problem.
+However, when I shop for flower pots the following year, I will most likely purchase those that would have been more appropriate for my needs.